testcontainers/testcontainers-dotnet/docs/api/create_docker_image.md

                 ├── Dockerfile
                 └── WeatherForecast.sln

 Testcontainers offers convenient features to detect common directories in .NET projects.
-The build configuration below resolves the directory containing the solution file by traversing up the directory tree from the executing assembly:
+The build configuration below resolves the directory containing the solution file by traversing up the directory tree from the executing assembly.

 ```csharp
 _ = new ImageFromDockerfileBuilder()